-By Jock Monteith 27th August 2019
+By Jock Monteith 17th April 2023

-Don't be a delusional salmon fisher and think that just because you're delivering a nice line and spacing each swing of the fly correctly without success that there's no fish present.
+Don't be a delusional salmon fisher and think that just because you're delivering a nice fly line and spacing each swing of the fly correctly without success that there's no fish present.
 Stubborn resident salmon need a degree of 'winding up' to be caught so here's my take on that fact.

-From A Salmon's Point Of View
+See Things From A Salmon's Point Of View

-Imagine for one minute that you're salmon lying up on the cooler riverbed of a deep holding pool during the warm water Summer months.
+Imagine for one minute that you're a salmon lying up on the cooler riverbed of a deep holding pool during the warm water Summer months.
 All you're seeing is a systematic 'red arrows' display of flies swinging over your head day after day at various times of the morning, afternoon & evening.
 How easy would it be for you to completely 'switch off' especially after the excitement of the last spate died away weeks ago as did the buzz of fresh water in your nostrils from coming home from the sea several weeks before that.
 It's no wonder salmon lose all interest in a fly from time to time if you really think about it.

-How To Wake Dormant Salmon Up
+How To Wake Up Dormant Salmon

-Atlantic Salmon Mentality
+Atlantic Salmon Mentality & Instincts

-Juvenile salmon parr are territorial and adult fish develops the same 'memory recall' mindset when back in fresh water.
+Juvenile salmon parr are territorial and adult fish develop the same 'memory recall' mindset when back in fresh water.
 If an annoying foreign object that's simulating a live creature comes too close to even the most unresponsive salmon you're then giving that fish two choices.
 The first choice is to get away from the fly by moving off its lie or the second more likely option is for the fish to attack it!
 For you to corner a fish like that to force a decision you really need to know your salmon pool and exactly what sink tip configuration is required to place your fly right onto the nose of resident fish without snagging up too often on the riverbed.

 Salmon Fly Swim Depth Perception